v0lta/Wavelet-network-compression/README.md

 }
 ```

-###### Future Work:
+###### Toolbox:
-The current implementation is probably not as efficient as possible.
-I am hoping that this project will inspire work on highly optimized GPU-FWT implementations.
+The current version of the PyTorch-Wavelet-Toolbox is available at https://github.com/v0lta/PyTorch-Wavelet-Toolbox .

 ###### Funding:
 This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) YA 447/2-1 (FOR2535 Anticipating Human Behavior)